NutNut17/thulite-project/content/docs/dev/docker.md

 EXPOSE 80
 ```

 This is the content of frontend `Dockerfile`.
 The `FROM` specifies a base image with node server and using lightweight and multiplatform alpine version.
 The working directory inside the container will be at `/app`.
 Then, the local json package file will be copied to the container first to initialize the modules by npm.
 Then, the rest of local file will be copied to the docker container.
-Note that the files specified in `.docketignore` will not be copied to the container.
+Note that the files specified in `.dockerignore` will not be copied to the container.
 After the frontend in container have been built, the container will use ngnix web server of alpine version and and host it on `port 80` of the container.

 ```Dockerfile
 FROM node:alpine